Skip to content

 The easiest way to conceive of an evocative name is as something centered on metaphorical rather than literal description when contrasted to an option like an exact name.
 Businesses must explore what makes their organization distinctive to develop an appealing brand name.

-6. Lexical Brand Names
+6. Lexical Types of Brand Names

 Any term that uses linguistic techniques to enhance the title’s distinctiveness and memorability is known as a lexical brand name.
 Lexical company names often use existing words that customers will be acquainted with instead of devised concepts and portmanteau names.
 However, they also use several original tactics.